mWater/mwater-forms/docs/Forms Context.md

 ## getEntity(type, _id, callback)

-callback: called with an entity e.g. { a: "abc", b: 123 } or callback null if entity not found
+callback: called with an entity e.g. { _id: some id, a: "abc", b: 123 } or callback null if entity not found

+## getProperty(id)

+Gets a property by _id.
+Note: synchronous call!